PaDun/CPTR245HW5/Stutter.md

     }
 ```

-So now we can open the file and read a line but our test will still fail so lets parse the line.
-To do so we will use the string split method and a regular expression.
+We can now open the file and read a line, but our test will still fail as we haven't yet gotten rid of our hard-coded return.
+Parsing the string sounds like it could be useful here.
+To do so, we'll use the string split method and a regular expression.
 ```java
 public static String stut(String filePath) throws IOException {
         FileReader fr = new FileReader(filePath);